mattvenn/piffin/reaction_timer/lesson-5.md

 \ ![Example pseudo code](reaction_code_cards.png)

 If you're feeling shaky with Python, then you can ask the whole class to agree to follow one team's program structure.
 This will make it easier to debug code later.
+Then use a phone to take a photo and email yourself or ask someone to copy it onto the board.

 ### Convert pseudo code to Python comments